 The trail leaves the rock wall and forest area into an open bowl near pond level.
 To the left, there are numerous, major opportunities for undocumented hikes and scrambles to nearby modest peaks.
 There are additional rock climbing opportunities as well.

-It is a reminder update the 5th edition of 'Sport Climbs in the Canadian Rockies' authored by John Martin and Jon Jones to the upcoming 7th Edition to discover if any of the multiple rock climbing opportunities in Bighorn Backcountry are being included.
+The 5th edition of 'Sport Climbs in the Canadian Rockies' authored by John Martin and Jon Jones contains no reference to this area.
+Perhaps the upcoming 7th Edition will include the multiple rock climbing opportunities in Bighorn Backcountry.

 The drive is a short distance south on David Thompson Highway (Hwy 11) from Windy Point to hike the much anticipated Hoodoo Creek.

 Photographs for this short, easy hike around Windy Ridge Pond were captured mid-day on Sunday, July 26, 2015.